urbit/old-doc/reference/hoon/library/2eL.md

   ++  tiq  (sear |=(a=@ (ind:po a)) til)
 ```

 Parsing rule.
-Parses the trailing phonetic byte that represents a syllable.
+Parses the trailing phonetic byte, which represents a syllable.

     ~zod/try=> (scan "zod" tiq:ab)
     0